grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_redis_address

-The redis server address that should be connected to.
+The Redis server address that should be connected to.

 ### ha_redis_username